 With a postgraduate degree in Ancient Greek and Latin from the University of Zagreb, Martin has a profound knowledge of the Balkan region.
-He has led ASA's tour of Croatia since 2007.
+He has led ASA's tours of the region since 2007.

 Martin holds a postgraduate degree in Ancient Greek and Latin from the University of Zagreb.
 He is an accomplished linguist - as well as Croatian, he speaks English, French, Hungarian, Italian, Greek and Turkish.
-He translated History of the Czech Republic from Czech into Croatian, has translated numerous articles from German into Croatian, and a long-term project is a Croatian-Modern Greek dictionary.
 Martin has a deep, broad knowledge of the history of the Balkan region, from antiquity to the present day, as well as Central and Mediterranean Europe.
-He has been leading groups around Slovenia, Croatia and other parts of Europe for more than 15 years including ASA's program An Adriatic Journey: from Trieste to Dubrovnik since 2007; and with Dr Adrian Jones, leads our new tour to Slovenia.
+He has been leading groups around Europe for more than 15 years including ASA's program An Adriatic Journey: from Trieste to Dubrovnik since 2007.